kubernetes/sig-release/release-engineering/handbooks/post-release-branch-creation.md

 ### Update release branch jobs in kubernetes/test-infra for the new release and create the dashboards

+> [!CAUTION]
+- Do not remove old jobs while adding new jobs, just do not.
+Let Release Engineering handle it before or after the post branch creation tasks.
+- Do not segregate PRs, just separate auto-generated files from manually updated ones in two (or more) clearly documented commits.
+- Be super careful about `releng/test_config.yaml` epecially when commenting out `stable4`
+- Do not hesitate to remove broken jobs, but let the interested SIG(s) know about it so they can re-add it.

-Updating the release branch jobs in kubernetes/test-infra for the new release version involves some steps.
+Updating the release branch jobs in `kubernetes/test-infra` for the new release version involves some steps, it is unpredictable work and requires manual intervention as not every job is generated.
+Some of them are added manually and live outside of the generated job tree.

 First of all you need to modify the `releng/test_config.yaml` file ([here](https://github.com/kubernetes/test-infra/blob/master/releng/test_config.yaml)) to:
 - Update version references
-- Rotate job configurations (n -> n+1)
+- Rotate stable job configurations (n -> n+1)
 - Add new version as beta
 - Update stable versions sequentially - _note: you should put config of stable1 to stable2, then repeat it until you get to the end._
 - Update configuration for all test suites